UniversityOfHelsinkiCS/distributed-file-system/README.md

 ## Overview

 The aim of this project is to implement a distributed filesystem based on multiple nodes.
-In the scope of the course [Distributed Systems](https://studies.helsinki.fi/kurssit/opintojakso/otm-1b26b72f-19c4-424f-8524-e917b67a659d), the project is based on three virtual machines, but this could be scaled up easily.
+In the scope of the course [Distributed Systems](https://studies.helsinki.fi/kurssit/opintojakso/otm-1b26b72f-19c4-424f-8524-e917b67a659d), the project is based on Kubernetes cluster.

 ## Technologies

-- Apache Kafka platform to handle the communication between the nodes
-- Python and FastAPI for the client interface
+- Python and FastAPI for the server node interface
-- Key-Value store for the database inside the server nodev (Redis)
+- Key-Value store for the database inside the server node (Redis)
 - Docker for virtualization
-- Kubernetes to orchestrate the containers (server nodes)
+- Kubernetes to orchestrate the containers

 ## Messaging protocols

-- The client connects to the load balancer via HTTP protocol and the load balancer communicates to the server nodes via HTTP protocol
+- The client connects to the Ingress via HTTP protocol and the load balancer communicates to the server nodes via HTTP protocol
-- The server nodes communicate via message queue with each other
+- The server nodes communicate via message HTTP protocol with each other

 ## Functionalities

-1. Shared distribution state
+### Shared distribution state
 - The leader node retains the current state of the database that is replicated to all other nodes.
+The writes are only directed to the leader server and reads are balanced across all nodes.

-2. Synchronization and consistency
+### Synchronization and consistency
-- All server nodes have the same data at all times replicated
+- All server nodes have the same data eventually replicated.
+Client is given a success response once the data is written to the leader node, so the client doesn't have to wait the data replication.
 - In case of a conflict, the leader's state of the database entries is considered as the most recent/true state of the system.
+- When scaling up a new node has to copy the most recent data from the current leader server.

-3. Consensus
+### Consensus
+- Normally there shouldn't be conflicts, conflicts might only happen when a single server fails.
 - Conflict resolution is based on the leader-follower model.
 - All nodes agree that there is a single leader that the other's follow.

-4. Fault tolerance
+### Fault tolerance
-- In case a node fails, the client can connect to another node to receive the data, as it is replicated in every node.
+- Ingress routes the client requests to the healthy servers.
-- If a node fails, a new instance can be created and the data and state copied to remain consistent
+- If a server node fails, a new instance can be created and the data and state copied to remain consistent.
-- In case the leader node fails, a new one is elected
+- In case the leader node fails, a new one is elected.
-## Team members

-- Riku Rauhala
-- Valtteri Kantanen
-- Henri Remonen
-- Tuomas Huhtala
-- Eero Vahteri

-# Architecture
+## Architecture

-The nodes of the systems are replicated with each other, and their roles are the same:
+One server node is always selected as the leader which will handle the writes and the other server nodes will act as the follower nodes, which can handle reads.

-Server nodes
+### Server nodes
-- Store the data
-- Communicates with other nodes through Kafka cluster
+- Store data to the disk using persistent volumes.
+Keep metadata about the files in the disk.
+- Communicates with other nodes throught the HTTP interface.
+On write of new data to the leader node will result in the leader calling each of the follower nodes with the data to replicate across.
-- Has a HTTP interface to access the data from the load balancer
+- Communicate to the client throught the Ingress controller.
-- Message queue to handle internal messaging

-Ingress/load balancer node:
+### Ingress/load balancer node:
-- Handle the load balancing
+- Handle the client requests to the server nodes.
 - Act as a gateway to access the system for the client

+### Diagram

 ```mermaid
 graph TD;